Courtney Barnett: Career

 From 2010 to 2011, Barnett played second guitar in Melbourne grunge band Rapid Transit.
-They released one self-titled album on cassette, which is a rare collector's item.
+They released one self-titled album on cassette.
 She recorded many early versions of her songs with a band called Courtney Barnett and the Olivettes, which was later shortened to the Olivettes.
 They released a live EP demo CD, with 100 copies being produced which were hand numbered.
 Around this time Barnett featured on a track by Melbourne singer-songwriter Giles Field called "I Can't Hear You, We're Breaking Up" which was released in late 2011.
 She also has a credit as co-writer on the song.

 Between 2011 and 2013, Barnett was a member of Australian psych-country band Immigrant Union, a musical project founded by Brent DeBoer (of The Dandy Warhols) and Bob Harrow.
 Along with sharing vocal duties, Barnett predominantly played slide guitar and is on the band's second studio album, Anyway.
 DeBoer played drums on Barnett's first EP, I've Got a Friend called Emily Ferris.
 It appeared in 2012 on Barnett's own label, Milk!
 Records.

 In 2013, Barnett played lead guitar on Jen Cloher's third studio album, In Blood Memory, which was also released on Milk!
 Records.
 Following the release of her first EP, Barnett signed to Marathon Artists (via its imprint House Anxiety).
 In August 2013, Marathon Artists released The Double EP: A Sea of Split Peas, a combined package of Barnett's first EP and her second EP, How to Carve a Carrot Into a Rose.
 The Double EP brought Barnett international critical acclaim, with "Avant Gardener", the lead single, named Track of the Day by Q Magazine and Best New Track by Pitchfork in 2013.
 It was named the album of the week by Stereogum The track "History Eraser" was nominated for the APRA Song of the Year.
 How to Carve a Carrot into a Rose was released on a limited run by Milk!
 Records as a standalone EP in October 2013.
 Marathon Artists and House Anxiety partnered with Mom + Pop Music for the U.S. release of The Double EP in 2014.

 Milk!
 Records released a compilation EP, A Pair of Pears (with Shadows), on 10" white vinyl in September 2014, following a crowd-sourcing campaign in July that year.
 The EP included a Barnett track, "Pickles from the Jar", the song was voted in at number 51 in Triple J's Hottest 100 for 2014.